 The fuel oil we make works just as well as virgin fuel and saves generally around 20% over "virgin" or "new" fuel oil.
 Another benefit is the energy consumed by processing the used oil into fuel or industrial oils for reuse is very low compared to refining it from crude oil.
 Over a 70% savings!
 So you wind up saving energy through lower processing costs in addition to "using over" the old oil.
 That cuts our consumption of "virgin" or "new" oil by up to 100%.

-More recently, we have started collecting and recycling used vegetable oil.
+More recently, we have started collecting used vegetable oil.
 These oils are processed, and sold, as feedstock to bio-diesel producers.

 We have also stayed in the road maintenance business all along.
 Today asphalt emulsions have become the main road maintenance tool due to their lower costs and lower environmental impact.